scottymade/mana/README.md

 #### Option A: Project Install (Recommended)

 Installs MANA for a single project.
-Run this in your project directory:
+Run this **in your project directory**:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/scottymade/mana/main/project-setup.sh | bash -s -- YOUR_API_KEY
 ```

+This script automatically:
+- Downloads the MANA MCP server binary
-This creates a `.mcp.json` file in your project with your API key configured.
+- Creates `.mcp.json` with your API key
+- Installs Claude instructions (`.claude/CLAUDE.md`)

 > **Note:** Add `.mcp.json` to your `.gitignore` to keep your API key private.

+**That's it!** Restart Claude Code and run `/mcp` to verify MANA is connected.

 ---